-The staff in the Pulmonary Hypertension Clinic at Mayo Clinic provides skilled diagnosis and individual treatment plans to patients with pulmonary hypertension.
-Mayo Clinic is a leader among medical centers in the world in the diagnosis and treatment of pulmonary hypertension.
+The staff in the Pulmonary Hypertension Clinic at Mayo Clinic's campuses in Arizona, Florida and Minnesota provides skilled diagnosis and individual treatment plans to people with pulmonary hypertension.
+Mayo Clinic doctors have extensive experience in diagnosing and treating pulmonary hypertension.

-Pulmonary hypertension is a serious disease, which can become progressively worse, even fatal, if not properly treated.
-It is vitally important for affected patients to get appropriate care to treat their symptoms and prolong their lives.
+Pulmonary hypertension is a serious disease that can become progressively worse, even fatal, if not properly treated.
+If you have pulmonary hypertension, it's important that you get appropriate care to treat your symptoms and prolong your life.

-A nurse provides comprehensive education about medication management and what to do if a complication develops.
-The staff in the clinic provides thorough follow-up care.
-A staff physician is available on call 24 hours a day, seven days a week to provide support and direction to patients.
-Nurses and physicians provide ongoing consultation to patients regarding medications and psychosocial issues, direction for ongoing treatment and information about research opportunities.
-The clinic staff also partners with primary or local physicians for continuing care.
+The staff in the Pulmonary Hypertension Clinic provides you with thorough follow-up care.
+Team members provide ongoing consultation to you regarding medications and psychosocial issues, direction for ongoing treatment, and information about research opportunities.
+The clinic staff also partners with your primary or local doctors for continuing care.

 Mayo Clinic doctors continue to research new diagnostics and treatments for pulmonary hypertension.
 Mayo researchers have been involved with clinical studies for pulmonary hypertension for many years.
 You may have the opportunity to participate in clinical trials for pulmonary hypertension treatments.
 Learn more about research in the Cardiovascular Research Center.